-It’s an obvious move to compare the character of Jessie to IT’s Bev, particularly the portrayal of her in the most recent IT movie, but there are plenty of articles out there that more eloquently explain how the final cut really missed the opportunity to keep Bev from damseling up.
-I will say that like Bev, the character of Jessie (played by Carla Gugino) and her trauma as a child, is merely a prop to drive home the larger themes of metaphorical shackles and abuse.
-And to me, and lots of other feminist killjoys out there (shout out to my fellow killjoys, love you), that makes for boring and lazy, and frankly insulting storytelling.
+It’s an obvious move to compare the character of Jessie to Bev from ‘It,’ particularly the portrayal of her in the most recent ‘It’ movie, but there are plenty of articles out there that more eloquently explain how the final cut really missed the opportunity to keep Bev from damseling up.
+I will say that, like Bev, the character of Jessie (played by Carla Gugino) and her trauma as a child is merely a prop to drive home the larger themes of metaphorical shackles and abuse.
+And to me, and lots of other feminist killjoys out there (shout out to my fellow killjoys, love you), that makes for boring, lazy, and frankly insulting storytelling.
 And I’m not here for it.